Seed-to-Seed: Unpaired Image Translation in Diffusion Seed Space: Introduction

 \section{Introduction}

-Diffusion Models (DMs) have emerged as powerful generative tools, synthesizing images by iteratively transforming noise samples into images \cite{ho2020denoising,sohl2015deep,song2020denoising}.
-Initially developed for unconditional image generation, DMs have evolved to generate images conditioned on various inputs such as desired output classes \cite{dhariwal2021diffusion} and textual prompts \cite{ho2022classifier}.
-State-of-the-art text-to-image diffusion models, exemplified by DALL-E2 \cite{ramesh2022hierarchical}, Imagen \cite{saharia2022photorealistic}, and Stable Diffusion \cite{rombach2022high}, showcase remarkable capabilities in creating photo-realistic and diverse images based on textual descriptions.
+Diffusion Models (DMs) have emerged as powerful generative tools, synthesizing images by iteratively transforming noise samples, commonly referred as \emph{``seeds''}, into images \cite{ho2020denoising,sohl2015deep,song2020denoising}.
+State-of-the-art text-to-image diffusion models, \eg,~\cite{ramesh2022hierarchical,saharia2022photorealistic,rombach2022high} generate diverse and photo-realistic content, prompting efforts to repurpose DMs for a wide range of image editing tasks.

-While generating images from scratch is a significant achievement, the task of image editing, which involves modifying existing images, remains equally important.
-Within this realm, Image-to-Image Translation (I2IT) is the process of converting an input image from one domain to another while preserving various aspects.
+One such task is Image-to-Image Translation (I2IT), where an image is converted from one domain to another while preserving various aspects.
 In fact, I2IT encompasses a variety of tasks that differ in their required adherence to the source image.
-For instance, automotive applications, such as day-to-night translation, demand perfect adherence to the structure of the original image, altering only appearance.
-In contrast, cat-to-dog translation might only preserve the pose and/or fur colors, while allowing other details to change.
-Some translations involve significant structural changes, such as converting a rough sketch to a realistic scene or transforming a satellite image into a map.
+For instance, day-to-night translation demands perfect adherence to the structure of the original image, altering only appearance.
+In contrast, cat-to-dog translations might only preserve the pose and/or fur colors, while allowing other details to change.

-In this work, we focus on translations that require close adherence to the source image, ensuring that essential elements --- determined by the specific nature of the translation task --- remain intact, while selectively modifying other aspects.
-For example, in a day-to-night translation of an automotive scene, the complex geometry of the scene must be precisely preserved, while global lighting and local night-related effects, such as night-time light sources and scattering effects, are introduced where appropriate.
-Similarly, in facial editing tasks such as aging or gender swap, the underlying face structure, along with expression and pose, should be maintained while achieving the target appearance.

-We introduce a novel approach for DM-based I2IT, where a significant part of the manipulation occurs within the \emph{seed-space}: the space of inverted seeds of a pretrained DM, even before the sampling process begins.
-While previous works have mainly used DDIM-inversion \cite{song2020denoising} as a starting point for the sampling process, during which all of the manipulation occurs, we argue that DDIM-inverted seeds encode significant meaningful information about the input image, which can be accessed and manipulated already within the seed-space.
-Specifically, we demonstrate that the inverted seeds can be used to discriminate between semantic attributes of images, and that these attributes can be manipulated to achieve desired transformations in an unpaired image-to-image translation setting.